nastashafernando/junereycasuga.github.com/_posts/2012-11-22-dont-get-fooled-by-w3schools.md

 I was wrong.

 Recently, while doing research, I came across [W3Fools](http://w3fools.com) – a website made by the members of the Front-end Dev Community.
-While scrolling through the contents, I suddenly realized that the whole website was dedicated to exposing W3Schools as a "faculty source" of information regarding HTML and JavaScript.
+While scrolling through the contents, I suddenly realized that the whole website was dedicated to exposing W3Schools as a "faulty source" of information regarding HTML and JavaScript.

 Now, you might be wondering why W3Schools was deemed unreliable by W3Fools.
-Well, as it turned out, W3Schools was not in any way affiliated with [W3C(World Wide Web Consortium)](http://w3c.org) - an internation community that develops open standards to ensure the long-term growth of the Web.
+Well, as it turned out, W3Schools was not in any way affiliated with [W3C(World Wide Web Consortium)](http://w3c.org) - an international community that develops open standards to ensure the long-term growth of the Web.
 What's worse, W3Schools blatantly shows disregard for journalistic integrity by frequently publishing inaccurate content.

-Here's a list highlighting some of the grossly misleadin content written by the people from W3Schools:
+Here's a list highlighting some of the grossly misleading content written by the people from W3Schools:

 #### HTML